lepture/authlib/docs/basic/oauth2.rst

 Client Authentication Methods
 -----------------------------

-In the above code, there is an ``Authorization`` header, this contains the information of the client.
-A client MUST provide its client information to obtain an access token, there are several ways to provide this data, for instance:
+In the above code, there is an ``Authorization`` header; it contains the information of the client.
+A client MUST provide its client information to obtain an access token.
+There are several ways to provide this data, for instance:

 - ``none``: The client is a public client which means it has no client_secret